Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection

-We will first list a range of problems that we detected while working with the data, then discuss about its negative effects on the systems that use/test on this data.
+We first describe a range of problems that we identified while working with the data, and then discuss their potential negative effects on systems that are trained, evaluated, or tested on this dataset.

 SemEval 2020 Task 1 does not apply a consistent denoising strategy across languages.
-While some corpora were normalized or inherited prior cleaning efforts (e.g. CCOHA, DTA), OCR-noisy corpora such as BZ, ND, and especially Kubhist were released with substantial residual noise.
+While CCOHA, DTA and LatinISE were normalised or inherited prior cleaning efforts, BZ, ND, Kubhist were released with substantial residual noise.